Theaninova/AmongUsBot/README.md

 The bot reacts automatically when someone deafens themselves, waits 5 seconds and deafens anyone who is not deafened yet (except dead/spectator people).

+To update the game code, just type a new game code in chat, the message will update automatically.

 Invite him [here](https://discord.com/api/oauth2/authorize?client_id=759194955272552468&permissions=29715520&scope=bot)

 ## Commands